thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 25 November 2022
+### Daily Rundown on Saturday, 26 November 2022

-- The average temperature today is 9.35˚C;
+- The average temperature today is 11.08˚C;
-- With highs of 10.66˚C and lows of 6.57˚C.
+- With highs of 11.57˚C and lows of 7.46˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->